sookoothaii/llm-security-firewall/README.md

 **Branch:** `feature/code-intent-detection-standalone`
 **Parent Project:** [LLM Security Firewall v2.5.0](https://github.com/sookoothaii/llm-security-firewall)
-**Status:** Development branch with microservices architecture
+**Status:** Beta - Development branch for controlled environments
-**Architecture:** Hexagonal Architecture with Self-Learning Capabilities
+**Architecture:** Hexagonal Architecture with Defense-in-Depth

-> **Development Branch Notice**
+> **Beta Notice**
-> This branch contains a microservices-based implementation of the LLM Security Firewall with specialized detector services and self-learning capabilities.
-Code here may be unstable.
-For production use, see the main project or future releases.
+> This branch contains a microservices-based implementation of the LLM Security Firewall.
+While functional and tested, it is classified as **Beta** (Development Status 4 per PyPI).
+Suitable for controlled environments with additional security layers.
+Not recommended as sole protection in high-risk production deployments.

 ## Overview

-The LLM Security Firewall is a comprehensive security system for protecting LLM interactions from malicious inputs.
-This implementation uses a microservices architecture with specialized detector services, an orchestrator for request routing, and self-learning capabilities for continuous improvement.
+The LLM Security Firewall is a **risk reduction** system for protecting LLM interactions from malicious inputs.
+This implementation uses a microservices architecture with specialized detector services, an orchestrator for request routing, and feedback collection for continuous improvement.

-The system operates as multiple independent FastAPI services with clean hexagonal architecture and can be integrated into larger security frameworks.
-It does not guarantee complete protection and should be used as part of a broader security strategy.
+**Important:** This system provides defense-in-depth and reduces attack surface but **cannot guarantee complete protection against prompt injection**.
+As noted by [NCSC](https://www.computerweekly.com/news/366636155/NCSC-warns-of-confusion-over-true-nature-of-AI-prompt-injection) and [OWASP](https://genai.owasp.org/llmrisk/llm01-prompt-injection/), LLMs inherently cannot fully separate instructions from data, making complete mitigation impossible.
+Use as part of a comprehensive security strategy.

 ## Microservices Architecture